lonng/nano/README.md

-# Nano -- golang based micro game server framework
+# Nano -- golang based lightweight game framework

 ## Chat Room Demo
 implement a chat room in 100 lines with golang and websocket